mtcute/docs/guide/intro/updates.md

 This means that `upd` will be a raw [TL Update](https://corefork.telegram.org/type/Update) (nice naming, I know, don't blame me), which is guaranteed to be ordered properly however.

-To also parse the incoming updates, you can use `makeParsedUpdateHandler` (TODO LINK):
+To also parse the incoming updates, you can use [`makeParsedUpdateHandler`](https://ref.mtcute.dev/functions/_mtcute_client.methods_updates.makeParsedUpdateHandler.html):
 ```ts
 const tg = new BaseTelegramClient(...)
 enableUpdatesProcessing(tg, {